juergenweb/FrontendComments/README.md

 There is a 5th status, but this status cannot be selected: spam but has replies

 In this a comment is defined as SPAM and should be deleted, but has children, so it could not be deleted as normal spam.
+This status will be added automatically if a spam comment has children and this status cannot be selected manually.
 Please take a look [here](#special-case-what-happens-if-a-comment-which-has-replies-will-be-declared-as-spam) for more details.

 ## Queuing notification emails
 This module offers commenters the option to be notified whenever a new reply to their comments or other comments has been posted.
 This can result in a very large number of notification emails every time a comment is posted, especially if your website has high comment activity.